 Successful applicants will receive a grant agreement from the State Bar of New Mexico which administers the Access to Justice Fund.
-Each grant agreement will include one or more "statements of work" to be accomplished during 2021-22 grant period.
-At the end of your application narrative please include the following two statements (These statements will not count against the six page limit of the narrative):
+Each grant agreement will include a "statement of work" to be accomplished during the grant period.
+At the end of your application narrative please include the following two statements (These statements will not count against the six-page limit of the narrative):